 Renitta is a well-known progressive advocate who uses her platform to fight stigmas and create legislation for marginalized communities.
 In 2016, Renitta was elected after defeating a four-term Democratic incumbent with a bold, new progressive platform.
 In January 2017, she was sworn into the Georgia State House of Representatives to represent the 84th district.

-Renitta comes from humble backgrounds, she was raised by two very hard working and often times minimum wage earning parents.
-This taught Renitta the importance of having access to economic opportunity and jobs that work for employees as well as employers.
+Renitta was raised by her hardworking parents who often worked in minimum wage-earning jobs.
 Her upbringing encouraged her determination to work hard and succeed.
-Renitta worked as a server, earned scholarships, took out student loans, and with the help of her parents graduated from the University of Florida.
+During college, Renitta worked as a restaurant server, while also earning scholarships and taking out student loans.
+With the help of her parents, she graduated from the University of Florida.

-She was also a part of the “Making Change at Walmart” tour, speaking about economic justice issues for workers.
-Renitta published a piece in The Brown Girl’s Guide to politics during pride month on “Why it Matters to Elect Queer Black Women to Public Office”.
+Renitta was awarded the “Champion of Immigrant Rights Award” in 2018 by the Asian Americans Advancing Justice for her work with immigrant communities.
+She also advocates for worker’s rights, having participated in rallies to hold companies accountable for paying poverty wages and speaking out against policies that hurt workers.
+She was a part of the “Making Change at Walmart” tour, giving speeches holding Walmart accountable for paying poverty wages.
+Renitta published a piece in The Brown Girl’s Guide to politics during pride month about her personal experience of coming out and “Why it Matters to Elect Queer Black Women to Public Office”.

 In December 2018, Shannon led a group of lawmakers to boycott then Governor-elect Brian Kemp’s first public address.
 The legislative boycott was in response to Kemp’s “gubernatorial campaign of hate against half of Georgia, targeting black and brown voters, the LGBTQ community, and women.”